Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/iam-user/README.md

 ### 2.2 How do you create console access and access keys for a user?

-- Console access: use `aws_iam_user_login_profile` to set an initial password and password reset requirement.[web:20]
+- Console access: use `aws_iam_user_login_profile` to set an initial password and password reset requirement.
-- Programmatic access: use `aws_iam_access_key` to create access keys, then provide them securely to users or systems (e.g., secret manager, password manager).[web:20]
+- Programmatic access: use `aws_iam_access_key` to create access keys, then provide them securely to users or systems (e.g., secret manager, password manager).

 Example: